-- The Parties may agree at any time to the JAMS Optional Appeal Procedure.
+The parties hereby agree to the following Optional Appeal Procedure:

 (a) The Appeal Panel will consist of three neutral members, unless the Parties agree that there will be one neutral member.
 Upon the filing of an Appeal in accordance with (b)(i) below, the Case Manager will recommend to the Parties an Appeal Panel and will make any disclosures that are mandated by applicable law regarding the candidates for the Panel.
 The Case Manager will seek the agreement of the Parties as to the selection of the Appeal Panel members.
 If the Parties do not agree on the composition of the Appeal Panel within seven (7) calendar days of having received the Case Manager recommendation for the Appeal Panel, the Case Manager will appoint an Appeal Panel.

 (b) The Procedure for filing and arguing an Appeal is as follows:

 (i) If all Parties have agreed to the Optional Appeal Procedure, any party may Appeal an Arbitration Award that has been rendered pursuant to the applicable JAMS Arbitration Rules and has become final.
 The Appeal must be served, in writing, to the Case Manager and on the opposing Party(ies) within fourteen (14) calendar days after the Award has become final.
 The letter or other writing evidencing the Appeal must specify those elements of the Award that are being Appealed and must contain a brief statement of the basis for the Appeal.